koinotice/genv/README.md

-management or orchestration platform on their workstation. _Lowcal_ has been tested with [Docker for Mac](https://www.docker.com/docker-mac) and [Docker Toolbox](https://www.docker.com/products/docker-toolbox) on MacOS, though due to
+management or orchestration platform on their workstation. _Lowcal_ has been tested with [Docker for Mac](https://www.docker.com/docker-mac) and [Docker Toolbox](https://www.docker.com/products/docker-toolbox) on MacOS.
+However, due to
-[I/O performance issues with Docker for Mac](https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap), you may find the best experience using Docker Machine with [Parallels Desktop Pro/Business](http://www.parallels.com/products/desktop/) and the
+[I/O performance issues with Docker for Mac](https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap), you may have the best experience using Docker Machine with [Parallels Desktop Pro/Business](http://www.parallels.com/products/desktop/) and the
 [corresponding Docker Machine driver](https://github.com/Parallels/docker-machine-parallels).